kadamandersson/kadamandersson.github.io/index.md

 ## Education
 - 2015: Chalmers University of Technology, PhD in Mathematics.
 [Thesis](PhD_thesis.pdf)
 - 2009: Chalmers University of Technology, MSc in Engineering Mathematics.
 [Thesis](master_thesis.pdf)
 - 2006: Chalmers University of Technology, BSc in Automation and Mechatronics.
-[Thesis](master_thesis.pdf)